-Man Group plc decreased its stake in Church & Dwight Co., Inc. (NYSE:CHD - Free Report) by 85.4% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 32,287 shares of the company's stock after selling 188,591 shares during the quarter.
-Man Group plc's holdings in Church & Dwight were worth $3,381,000 as of its most recent filing with the Securities and Exchange Commission.
+Man Group plc reduced its stake in Church & Dwight Co., Inc. (NYSE:CHD - Free Report) by 85.4% in the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 32,287 shares of the company's stock after selling 188,591 shares during the quarter.
+Man Group plc's holdings in Church & Dwight were worth $3,381,000 at the end of the most recent quarter.

-Church & Dwight (NYSE:CHD - Get Free Report) last issued its quarterly earnings results on Thursday, May 1st.
-The company reported $0.91 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.89 by $0.02.
+Church & Dwight (NYSE:CHD - Get Free Report) last announced its earnings results on Thursday, May 1st.
+The company reported $0.91 EPS for the quarter, beating analysts' consensus estimates of $0.89 by $0.02.
 Church & Dwight had a return on equity of 20.03% and a net margin of 9.58%.
-The business had revenue of $1.47 billion during the quarter, compared to analysts' expectations of $1.52 billion.
-During the same period in the previous year, the company posted $0.96 earnings per share.
-The firm's revenue for the quarter was down 2.4% compared to the same quarter last year.
-As a group, research analysts predict that Church & Dwight Co., Inc. will post 3.7 EPS for the current year.
+The company had revenue of $1.47 billion during the quarter, compared to analysts' expectations of $1.52 billion.
+During the same period last year, the business posted $0.96 EPS.
+Church & Dwight's revenue for the quarter was down 2.4% on a year-over-year basis.
+Research analysts expect that Church & Dwight Co., Inc. will post 3.7 earnings per share for the current fiscal year.

 Church & Dwight Dividend Announcement

 The company also recently announced a quarterly dividend, which will be paid on Monday, June 2nd.
-Shareholders of record on Thursday, May 15th will be issued a $0.295 dividend.
-This represents a $1.18 annualized dividend and a yield of 1.23%.
-The ex-dividend date of this dividend is Thursday, May 15th.
-Church & Dwight's dividend payout ratio is currently 50.64%.
+Investors of record on Thursday, May 15th will be issued a dividend of $0.295 per share.
+This represents a $1.18 dividend on an annualized basis and a yield of 1.21%.
+The ex-dividend date is Thursday, May 15th.
+Church & Dwight's dividend payout ratio (DPR) is 50.64%.

-CHD has been the topic of a number of analyst reports.
-Barclays cut their price objective on Church & Dwight from $94.00 to $84.00 and set an "underweight" rating for the company in a report on Friday, May 2nd.
-Cowen lowered shares of Church & Dwight from a "buy" rating to a "hold" rating in a research report on Tuesday, May 6th.
-Stifel Nicolaus lifted their price objective on shares of Church & Dwight from $103.00 to $105.00 and gave the company a "hold" rating in a research report on Monday, February 3rd.
-Evercore ISI dropped their target price on shares of Church & Dwight from $106.00 to $102.00 and set an "in-line" rating on the stock in a report on Friday, May 2nd.
-Finally, TD Cowen cut Church & Dwight from a "buy" rating to a "hold" rating and set a $100.00 price target for the company. in a report on Tuesday, May 6th.
-Three research analysts have rated the stock with a sell rating, eight have issued a hold rating and seven have issued a buy rating to the stock.
-Based on data from MarketBeat, the stock currently has an average rating of "Hold" and a consensus price target of $109.13.
+Several brokerages have issued reports on CHD.
+Stifel Nicolaus upped their target price on Church & Dwight from $103.00 to $105.00 and gave the company a "hold" rating in a report on Monday, February 3rd.
+Wall Street Zen cut Church & Dwight from a "hold" rating to a "sell" rating in a report on Tuesday, May 20th.
+Truist Financial increased their price target on Church & Dwight from $110.00 to $115.00 and gave the stock a "buy" rating in a report on Monday, February 3rd.
+Cowen cut Church & Dwight from a "buy" rating to a "hold" rating in a report on Tuesday, May 6th.
+Finally, Oppenheimer lowered their price target on Church & Dwight from $120.00 to $115.00 and set an "outperform" rating for the company in a report on Monday, April 28th.
+Three analysts have rated the stock with a sell rating, eight have issued a hold rating and seven have given a buy rating to the stock.
+According to MarketBeat, Church & Dwight presently has an average rating of "Hold" and a consensus target price of $109.13.

-Read Our Latest Stock Report on Church & Dwight
+Check Out Our Latest Research Report on Church & Dwight

 (